Logius-standaarden/BOMOS-Fundament/ch04_Het_Beheer_en_Ontwikkelmodel_EN.md

 **Functional manager**: responsible for the process of development and management of standards within the frameworks of the agreements reached and the agreed governance.
 Explanation: the functional manager is responsible for the process of development and management of the content of standards.
 In this process, he works closely with experts, users, the technical manager and the distributor.
 The functional manager often has a direction-setting role.
 Results of the process are submitted to the authoriser.

 **Technical manager**: responsible for the technical management of standards.
 The technical manager is responsible for the structure and management of a technical environment necessary for maintaining the artefacts that form part of the standard.
 Explanation: The technical manager is responsible for the technical environment in which the artefacts under management are maintained.
-The technical environment consists of the set of IT resources (tools, hardware, networks, etc.) necessary for implementing functional management of the standard.
+The technical environment consists of the set of IT resources (tools, hardware, networks, etcetera.) necessary for implementing functional management of the standard.
 The technical manager is responsible for the possible application of version management for the technical environment and the provision and maintenance of the technical environment, in consultation with the functional manager.

 **Distributor**: responsible for distributing standards.